mendix/docs/howto/getting-started/build-a-simple-hrm-app-1-create-manage-and-deploy-the-app.md

 ## 1 Introduction

-This how-to is takes you through the basics of development in Mendix and let's you build a simple HRM file.
+This how-to takes you through the basics of development in Mendix and teaches you how to build a simple HRM app.

 **This how-to will teach you how to do the following:**